prajay24/fetch-rewards-nlp/readme.md

 I've been exploring the use of the specific SBERT model multi-qa-mpnet-base-dot-v1 for semantic search, and here's how I've found it can be utilized.
 First, I load this pre-trained model using a library that supports Transformer models.
 I first loaded this pre-trained model and then I preprocessed the documents, tokenizing and normalizing them before using the SBERT model to create their embeddings.
 In my approach, I used both cosine similarity (refer to the swagger document with GET APIs starting with /cosine)and dot-product similarity (refer to the swagger document with GET APIs starting with /dot) to compute the similarity scores between the query and document embeddings, allowing for a flexible comparison method.

-I subsequently ranked the documents based on these similarity scores, retrieving the most relevant ones.
+I subsequently ranked the documents based on these scores, retrieving the most relevant ones(top 5).
 I found that the multi-qa-mpnet-base-dot-v1 model, possibly tailored for specific semantic search or question-answering tasks, worked effectively for my purposes.

 What could I have done better?